micro-lc/micro-lc/packages/documentation/docs/components/mlc-antd-theme-manager.md

 sidebar_position: 30
 ---

-Logical web-component that can be included in applications layout to inject an [Ant Design](https://ant.design/) compatible theme.
+Logical web component that can be included in applications layout to inject an [Ant Design](https://ant.design/) compatible theme.

 :::caution
 It only works on components using [Ant Design Dynamic Theme](https://ant.design/docs/react/customize-theme-variable).